pearcej/complex/_sources/EvolutionOfCooperation/Exercises.rst

 Exercises
 ---------------
-The code for this chapter is in the Jupyter notebook ``chap13.ipynb`` in the repository for this book.
+The code for this chapter is in the Jupyter notebook chap13.ipynb_ in the repository for this book.
 Open the notebook, read the code, and run the cells.
 You can use this notebook to work on the following exercises.
-My solutions are in ``chap13soln.ipynb``.

 **Exercise 1:**  The simulations in this chapter depend on conditions and parameters I chose arbitrarily.
 As an exercise, I encourage you to explore other conditions to see what effect they have on the results.
 Here are some suggestions: